 In addition to completing the GHG Inventory, there should be continued efforts toward the development of a Milwaukee Climate and Equity Action Plan.
-These efforts include hiring a Sustainability Consulting Firm (such as AECOM, which has a current Master Services Contract for Environmental Consulting with the City of Milwaukee.
-This consulting firm should conduct a Literature Review of High Impact practices (e.g. climate action plans from other municipalities, Drawdown, USDN high impact practices; Climate Action Planning; NAACP Our Communities our Power; Legal Pathways to Deep Decarbonization in the United States; MMSD Resilience plan and Sustainability Plan).
-The consulting firm should also develop strategies for emissions reductions that may include various scenarios.
+These efforts include hiring a sustainability consulting firm (such as AECOM, which has a current Master Services Contract for Environmental Consulting with the City of Milwaukee).
+The consulting firm would be hired to support and facilitate strategy development for emissions reductions that may include various scenarios.
 Strategies adopted should balance the GHG reduction potential, up-front and ongoing costs, impact on economic equity and social and political feasibility.
 Strategies of potential focus are included in Table 1.
+The strategies presented should reflect familiarity with the particular circumstances and existing programs in Milwaukee, as well as a focus on high impact practices identified elsewhere (e.g. climate action plans from other municipalities, Drawdown book (by Paul Hawken), Urban Sustainability Directors Network high impact practices; Climate Action Planning; NAACP Our Communities our Power; Legal